microsoft/vscode-docs/docs/python/coding-pack-python.md

 If you need to uninstall (or repair) your Coding Pack for Python installation, you can use the following steps.

-1. Re-run the standalone installer.
+1. Rerun the standalone installer.
 1. At the UI prompt, select **Uninstall**.

    ![Coding Pack for Python uninstall screen](images/coding-pack/coding-pack-python-uninstall.png)

-1. Once you click uninstall the following tasks will be performed:
+1. Once you select uninstall, the following tasks will be performed:
    1. The folder with the Python interpreter and associated Python packages will be removed, including any user installed packages.
    1. The folder will be removed from the PATH environment variable.
    1. Any settings modified by the installation process will be reset.